 Sometimes it’s hard for strategists and marketers to choose a course of action and measure customer satisfaction.
 The way you grow customer happiness and retention will be unique to your organization.
 Still, the elements of a satisfying experience can be measured with similar strategies, regardless of your industry and the products and services you offer.

 Define your research focus.

 Before starting your quest to measure customer satisfaction, you need to set clear goals.
-Why are we measuring it?
+Why do we measure it?
 Or why now?
-Without a definite focus, your measurement or data may be skewed and not help you at all achieve your goals.
+Without a definite focus, your measurement or data may be skewed and not help you achieve your goals.
 You will receive a lot of data when you start with your exercise, depending on your brand, capabilities, etc. To put the data to good use has a clear goal in mind.
 It will help guide your plans and actions and will bear great results.
 Use insights from this to address gap areas and smoothen your processes.

 Devise a plan.

 Now that you have a clear goal in your mind, you need a plan to achieve it.
 This plan should translate into actions based on the customer feedback gathered.
-This could mean improving your website navigation, support systems, creating a knowledge base, etc.
+It could mean improving your website navigation, support systems, creating a knowledge base, etc.

 CSAT surveys are an excellent way to study and measure customer satisfaction.
 However, it is not a one-size-fits-all tool.
 Depending on your focus, you can select any one of the following metrics to measure CSAT.